Sahrawi Arab Democratic Republic–Spain relations: Post withdrawal

 Since 1975, official governmental relations between Spain and the exiled-government in Algeria of the Polisario Front are nearly non-existent.
 Since 1997, there have been several United Nations resolutions concerning Western Sahara.
 In April 1991, the United Nations adopted United Nations Mission for the Referendum in Western Sahara (MINURSO).
 In 2003, Spain, as a non-permanent member of the United Nations Security Council voted in favor for United Nations Security Council Resolution 1463 and United Nations Security Council Resolution 1495 to extend the mandate of the United Nations Mission for the Referendum in Western Sahara (MINURSO).

 For several years, Secretary General of the Polisario Front and President of the Sahrawi Arab Democratic Republic, Mohamed Abdelaziz, paid numerous visits to Spain advocating for SADR independence.
 In 1992, Mohamed Abdelaziz met with Spanish Prime Minister Felipe González.
 President Abdelaziz also met with Prime Minister José Luis Rodríguez Zapatero in November 2004.
 In March 2017, Spanish Foreign Minister Alfonso Dastis affirmed Spain's support to a solution for the Sahrawi people.

 Spanish assistance

 Although there are no official relations between Spain and the Sahrawi Arab Democratic Republic; the Spanish government, through the Spanish Agency for International Development Cooperation, donates monetary and humanitarian assistance to Sahrawi refugee camps based in Tindouf Province of Algeria.
-In 2010, the Spanish aid agency donated US$12 million to the World Food Program in the camps and 200,000 Euros for flood relief which affected the camps in 2015.
+In 2010, the Spanish aid agency donated US$12 million to the World Food Programme in the camps and 200,000 Euros for flood relief which affected the camps in 2015.
 Humanitarian and development projects are provided also by Asociación Amal Esperanza, Cádiz, and others humanitarian NGO.